Untitled Page

 The Project implementation plan

-As per the Contract there are various deliverables to be covered in Year 1 (beginning of November 2021 to end October 2022).
+As per the Contract there are various tasks and activities to be covered over the 2-years (21st November 2023 to end 21 November 2025).
 At a high level the activities have been summarised into the following key deliverables:

-The frequency of each activity and the timings of each across the next 12 months are outlined in Table 1 below, for the first year of implementation against the Contract.
+The frequency of each activity and the timings of each across the 24-months are outlined in Table 1 below, for the first year of implementation against the Contract.

-Table 1: Deliverable for Year 1 of the HydroNET Water Control Room for WMA’s
+Table 1: Tasks and activities for the HydroNET Water Control Room for CMA’s

 Untitled Document